swiftlang/swift-evolution/proposals/0290-negative-availability.md

 // In practice, the last two will not compile due to an additional requirement that is mentioned below.
 ```

 Even if you have no plans to use your code in a different platform, your statement must still define the wildcard as a way to define what should happen in all unspecified current and potential new future platforms.
 The compiler uses the wildcard to ease porting to new platforms -- because the platform being compiled must always have an entry in the spec list, the wildcard allows these platforms to compile your code without requiring a modification to every availability guard in the program.
-Additionally, because new platforms typically branch from existing platforms, the wildcard also makes sure these ported checks will always return `true` by default.
+Additionally, because new platforms typically branch from existing platforms, the wildcard also makes sure these ported checks will always return `true` by default when checking for availability.

 It's important to note that availability spec lists **are not boolean expressions**.
 For example, it's not possible to add multiple versions of a platform to the statement: